 Certain Federal Benefits Will Be Lost or Not Available: If you refinance your federal loans through this PNC Education Refinance Loan, you will lose or not be able to select other payment plans available to federal student loan borrowers, such as income-contingent repayment or income-based repayment.
 In addition, federal student loans offer deferment, forbearance and loan forgiveness options that may not be available under a PNC Education Refinance Loan.
 Please compare your current benefits with this program to ensure any loss of existing benefits is fully understood.

-Additional Loan Payment Examples: View loan payment examples for both 10 year and 15 year terms.
+Additional Loan Payment Examples: View loan payment examples for 5 years, 10 year and 15 year terms.

 Automatic Payment Discount: During repayment, an interest rate discount of 0.50% is available for automatic payments.
 Borrower must be making scheduled payments that include both principal and interest.
 Interest only payments do not qualify for the 0.50% interest rate discount.
 Automatic payment can be established through the loan servicer American Education Services (AES).
 Advertised rates include the 0.50% automatic payment interest rate discount.
 The rate discount will be applied at the time automatic payment is established.
 If automatic payment is not established, the available rates will be 0.50% higher than the advertised rates.
 If automatic payment is established and discontinued at any time during repayment, the borrower will no longer receive an automatic payment discount and the rate will increase by 0.50%.
 Discount may also be suspended during periods of forbearance or deferment.
 Payments may be made from a checking or savings account.
-A federal regulation limits the number of transfers that may be made from a savings or money market account.
-Please contact your financial institution for more information on transfer limitations on savings accounts.
+PNC limits the number of transfers that may be made from a savings or money market account.
+Please see your account agreement for more information.

 Co-Signer Release: A request to release a co-signer requires that, as of the date of the request, you have made at least forty-eight (48) consecutive timely payments of principal and interest with no periods of forbearance or deferment within the forty-eight (48) month timeframe.
 “Timely payment” means each payment is made no later than the 15th day after the scheduled due date of the payment.
 “Consecutive payment” means the minimum monthly payment must be made for the most recent forty-eight (48) months straight without any interruption.
 To qualify for a co-signer release, the borrower must submit a request, meet the consecutive, timely payment requirements, provide proof of income and pass a credit check.